Luis Moreno Nuñez

 Cecilia Liang graduated from Rice University in 2015 with a double major in Hispanic Studies and Health Sciences.
 During her time at Rice, she was a shift leader for the BCM Patient Discharge Initiative (PDI) at Ben Taub General Hospital.
-During the summer she taught high school physics at an education center in Chinatown.
 Through her varied experiences with Houston and all it had to offer, she discovered an immense passion for empowering students to realize their potential, and continually hopes that all students will find the courage in themselves to reach for more.
 She had amazing experiences advising (2012, 2013) and coordinating (2014, 2015) for Young Owls and joined Teach for America after graduating from Rice.
-Currently, Cecilia teaches 8th grade math in the Houston community of Gulfton.
+Currently, Cecilia is still at her placement school in Gulfton teaching high school physics, after having taught 8th grade math for four years.

 AJ Barnes was born and raised in Houston, Texas.
 He graduated from Rice University with a degree in cognitive science.
 During his time at Rice, he served as both an advisor and coordinator for the program.
 After graduating, he joined Teach For America as a high school math teacher in the Northside of Houston.
 AJ is still at his placement school where he continues to teach math and work with students and colleagues to provide access to high-quality education.
 He also serves on the Young Owls Alumni Team where he mentors students to help them discover and reach their full potential.
 He believes strongly in the power of education to change lives and better the world and uses this to guide his work on the YOLP Board.